mroumanos/hadoop-docker/README.md

 ```sh
 > docker-compose run namenode ./format.sh
 ```
-*NOTE: this step should build the base and daemon images*
+*NOTE: this step should build the base and daemon images if you have not already*

 Start cluster:
 ```sh